shoutem/shoutem.github.io/docs/extensions/getting-started/_posts/1970-01-04-CreatingShortcutAndScreen.md

 <img src='{{ site.baseurl }}/img/getting-started/extension-hello-world.png'/>
 </p>

-You can also get your app on the phone using Mobilizer app.
-The easiest way to get the Mobilizer on your phone is to scan the QR code from the preview when you click on **PREVIEW ON DEVICE**.
+You can also get your app on the phone using [Shoutem Preview app]({{ site.shoutem.previewApp }}).
+The easiest way to get the ** Shoutem Preview** app on your phone is to scan the QR code when you click on **PREVIEW ON DEVICE** button.
+Once the app is installed, it will load your app automatically.

 <p class="image">
 <img src='{{ site.baseurl }}/img/getting-started/qr.png'/>